replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 In this way, applications can specifically request storage that will always be local to a node (with the "local" storageclass), or storage that will be distributed across the cluster (with the "distributed" storageclass).
 Using the "scaling" storageclass directly (instead of merely using the default storageclass) would be an application linting error.

-YET TO BE DECIDED:
-1. Should the migration be triggered immediately upon adding a third node, or should it be triggered by the user?
-It can involve application downtime!
-   1. Allow the user to trigger the migration with a 'tasks.sh migrate-storage' command.
-   2. Provide a prompt in kotsadm that will trigger the migration.
-   3. Trigger the migration automatically when the third node is added.

 ## Status